All in Good Taste

-All in Good Taste (originally known as It's All in Good Taste) is a Canadian comedy film, which was produced in 1981 but not shown in theaters until 1983.
+All in Good Taste (originally known as It's All in Good Taste) is a Canadian comedy film produced in 1981, but not shown in theatres until 1983.

-The film was produced, directed and cowritten by Anthony Kramreither, who was inspired by his own experience as a producer whose creative ambitions had been eclipsed by a commercial imperative to keep his Brightstar Pictures studio operating by making low-budget B-movies.
+The film was produced, directed, and co-written by Anthony Kramreither, who was inspired by his own experience as a producer whose creative ambitions had been eclipsed by the commercial imperative to keep his Brightstar Pictures studio operating by making low-budget B-movies.

 Premise

 The young filmmaker, Timothy (Jonathan Welsh), has a screenplay about an orphan and his dog who are in search of a loving family.
 Film investors force Timothy into making a movie with sex and violence.

 Role of Jim Carrey

 Jim Carrey plays a small silent role as the naked cameraman Ralph Parker.
 After Carrey became a major international film star, however, subsequent video releases of the film emphasized him as its star over most of the actual main cast.